uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 condition ? expression1 : expression2;
 ```

+You can think of the ternary operator as a short, compact way to write an `if ... else` statement.
+It evaluates a condition, and if that condition is `true` (truthy), the result will have the value of the first expression.
+If the condition is `false` (falsy), the result will have the value of the second expression.

 There is a very common thing complete beginners do with ternary operators which looks like this:

 ```js
 const finished = tasks.length === 0 ? true : false;
 ```

-You should stop for a second a think about why this is unneccessary.
+You should stop for a second and think about why this is unnecessary.

 _Thought_ about it?
-That's right.
+That's right - the expression `tasks.length === 0` already evaluates to a boolean value.
 You can just write

 ```js
 const finished = tasks.length === 0;
 ```

-Note that you cannot write arbitrary statements inside a ternary operator (and it wouldn't make a lot of sense anyway).

 ### Optional chaining